Jane Weissman, President, Chief Executive Officer

 Laurel is a Senior Renewables Analyst for Keyes, Fox & Wiedman LLP, attorneys for the Interstate Renewable Energy Council.
 In that role, Laurel engages in research and analysis of net metering and interconnection regulatory trends and supports IREC’s outreach and communication efforts.
 Prior to joining Keyes, Fox & Wiedman, located in Raleigh, NC, USA, Laurel was a policy analyst for the North Carolina Solar Center.
 She holds a MA in Sustainable Development from the School for International Training and a BA in International Studies from the University of North Carolina at Chapel Hill.
 In 2009, Laurel was a Southeast Regional Network fellow for the Southeast Environmental Leadership Program and currently sits on Raleigh City Council’s Environmental Advisory Board.
 In her spare time, she is helping to start a non-profit urban farm in Raleigh and enjoys mountain biking.

-Jane, who joined IREC in 1999, is responsible for communications and outreach for IREC.
+Jane, who joined IREC in 1999, is responsible for social and web communications for IREC.
 She publishes three newsletters for IREC: the IREC Report, the SITN Quarterly, and The Credentialing Chronicle.
 Jane represents IREC on the ICLEI’s — Local Governments for Sustainability Team to develop tools for local governments to go solar, part of the Department of Energy’s SunShot Initiative known as the Solar Outreach Partnership (Solar OPs).
-She also maintains IREC’s social presence.
 Before joining IREC, Jane spent 17 years in working for the State of Texas in a variety of communications positions including the State Energy Conservation Office, The Texas Department of Agriculture, the Texas House of Representatives and the Texas Senate.
 When she’s not tending to IREC’s communications and social sites, she’s spending quality time on a yoga mat.
 She lives in Austin, TX.